ardanlabs/gotraining/topics/arrays/README.md

 	* Waiting on the OS to tell us where the memory is.

 ### Cache Hierarchies
-This is a diagram showing the relationship of the cache hierarchy for a single processor that has four cores and each core having two threads.
+This is a diagram showing the relationship of the cache hierarchy for the 4 Core i7-9xx processor.
+This processor has four cores and each core has two hardware threads.
 The hardware threads per core share the Level 1 caches.
 The cores have individual Level 1 and Level 2 caches.
 All cores for all the processors share the L3 cache.

 ![figure1](figure1.png)